Product Design - BA (Hons)

 In order to complete this course you must successfully complete all the following CORE modules (totalling 100 credits)

-This module will give you the opportunity to ‘focus’ your studies through self-directed practice, researching a personal area of interest and creating outcomes that reflect your developing knowledge of Product and Furniture Design.
-This gives a guided introduction to the largely self-initiated study you will experience in level 6.
+This module allows students to focus their studies by conducting self-directed practice, researching a personal area of interest, and creating outcomes that reflect their developing knowledge of three dimensional design.
+It serves as a guided introduction to the largely self-initiated study they will experience in Level 6.

 In order to complete this course a student must successfully complete at least 20 credits from the following list of OPTIONAL modules.